hellerve/ptolemy/done.md

 nice to see a bit of the inner workings of the artistic mind of Paul Klee, but in the end the processes and ideas are too hermetic for me to grasp.

+* *Wir nehmen die Welt nur zu ernst* by **Hermann Hesse** (2019)

+While I enjoyed a lot of the texts in the book, I’m saddened by how much of the book consists of private and unpublished correspondences and/or poems.
+I can’t say that I know that some of the writing was never meant to be read by a wider audience, because I don’t know for sure, but I suspect it was in fact meant as the intimate chatter between friends and lonesome doodles; reading it just feels wrong.

 ## Management

 ### Papers